 The following guide to accounting schools in Virginia will provide you with comprehensive data on the accounting schools and programs within the state so that you can make an informed choice.
 Virginia’s higher education accounting programs provide diverse options for earning an accounting degree, including accounting degrees in specialty topics like tax accounting.
 As an alternative to a traditional on-campus program, some students find that an online accounting degree can be a good fit.

-- There are 57 colleges and universities with accounting degree programs in Virginia.
+- There are 44 not-for-profit colleges and universities with accounting degree programs in Virginia.

-- 12 schools offer a master’s or advanced degree in accounting.
+- 10 not-for-profit schools offer a master’s or advanced degree in accounting.

-- Highest graduation rate*: University of Virginia 94%1
+- Highest graduation rate*: Averett University-Non-Traditional Programs, 100%1

 - Annual undergraduate tuition range for accounting programs in Virginia: $8,520-$42,425.2